gI0baI/fast-flags/README.md

 ```

 ### No 2024 Gui
-Roblox has since forced players to use the new Chrome Gui; these Flags disables it.
+`true` `true` Roblox has since forced players to use the new Chrome Gui; these Flags disables it.

 ```json
 {